top of page

 How many new members do you recruit each semester?
 Is there a certain quota?

 We do not have a specific quota.
-However, for the Spring 2025 pledge class, we anticipate accepting between 10-15 new members.
+However, for the Fall 2025 pledge class, we anticipate accepting between 10-15 new members.

 What is the recruitment process?